mizztgc/infinitas-for-linux/README.md

 As of right there, there is no fix for this, other than to disable the BGA in the advanced song options menu.

 ### Alt-tabbing causes the game to appear extremely tiny in the top-left corner of my screen
-This mostly occurs if you are playing at a resolution other than 1920x1080 on Wayland and also using a vanilla build of Wine (also observed with the staging build as of wine 9.22).
+This mostly occurs if you are using a vanilla build of Wine (also observed with the staging build as of wine 9.22).

 ***
 # Special thanks